cleoold/linearly_varying_binomial_distribution_calcs/README.md

 ### Description of the math

+* Please open this readme file in a viewer that supports latex equations if you want to see them.

 The cardpool of the game looks like:

 One can flip a card. there is a probability (here say 0.02) to have a good one at the beginning.